Master of Media in Journalism & Communication

 Our new Master of Media in Journalism & Communication will allow you to move seamlessly among journalism, communications and other media careers.
 We have taken the best features of our previous program – a tradition of great storytelling and ethical journalism – and added more.
 In addition to being able to work as journalists, you will be qualified for employment in a wide array of communications-related fields.
 And you will have the strategic thinking, content creation and media production skills you will need to thrive as the media landscape changes.

 The first program of its kind in Canada

 The reimagined program continues our legacy of breaking new ground.
 Here are a few features that make the MMJC different from other programs:

 The MMJC program is pending approval from the Quality Council of Ontario.
 We can accept applications, and we will send notification by February 1, or when the program receives approval if earlier.

 - a one-year program, two terms on-campus plus one term offsite

-- a master's degree that will take your career farther than a diploma or certificate
+- a master's degree that will open more doors for your career than a diploma, certificate or undergraduate degree.

 - a chance to learn both journalism and communications